briano1905/typings/README.md

 # typings

-typings.gg is a sleek and modern typing test website. it support many custom themes
+[typings.gg](https://typings.gg) is a sleek and modern typing test website. it supports many custom themes

 ## features